 Disclosure of your personal data

-- it is necessary to protect the vital interests of an individual, including where is it necessary to safeguard you or another individual
+it is necessary to protect the vital interests of an individual, including where is it necessary to safeguard you or another individual

 Security of your personal data